gexijin/datamap/README.md

 ## FAQ

-**Is my data secure?**
+**How do I know my data is secure?**
-Yes.
-DataMap runs entirely in your browser.
-After loading the app, it works fine even if you disconnect the internet.
+Once DataMap is loaded, you can disconnect your computer from the internet and then upload your data (to your browser!) for analysis.
+It is hosted here as a static web page.
+It does not send any data to me or any other website.

 **What browsers are supported?**
 Chrome, Firefox (slower to load), Edge, and Safari.

 **Can I use DataMap offline?**
-Yes, once loaded in your browser, DataMap can operate without an internet connection.
-Alternatively, you can intsall DataMap as an R package.
+Once loaded, DataMap actually already runs offline using your browser as a platform.
+You can intsall DataMap as an R package and use it from RStudio.
+Alternatively, you can download this repo to a folder, and turn this into a [shinylive](https://posit-dev.github.io/r-shinylive/) application, which could be used from the browser.

+**How can I reproduce my analysis**
+After getting a plot, you can go to the Code tab to export the R code, which can be run in RStudio to reproduce the plots.
+Please note the version of DataMap used.
+Later, you or other scientists can find the corresponding version of the app from our previous [releases](https://github.com/gexijin/datamap/releases), which can be downloaded and run.

 **Limitations?**
 Slower in the browser when clustering 5000 rows or columns.
 Can take up to 2 minutes.
 For large datasets, install and use it as an R package.
+Also, we only use pheatmap package to render heatmaps.

 **Why did you write DataMap?**
-A. I love heatmaps!
-B. I wanted to do an vibe coding experiment.
+a) I love heatmaps! b) I wanted to do an vibe coding experiment.
 Claude.ai wrote 95% of the code.
+I mostly served as a product manager.
 See my [blog](https://www.ge-lab.org/2025/04/21/extreme-vibe-coding-the-making-of-datamap/) on how DataMap was developed.

-## Cite our preprint
+## Cite our preprint!

-If you use DataMap in your research, please cite:

 > Ge, X. (2025).
 DataMap: A Portable Application for Visualizing High-Dimensional Data,	[arXiv:2504.08875](https://arxiv.org/abs/2504.08875), 2025.